- Research Training Programs

 Welcome to PennPREP

 The goal of the program is to increase understanding of the principles and practices of biomedical research.
-The core of the program is a long-term research project conducted in the laboratory of a skilled faculty mentor.
+The core component of the program is a long-term research project conducted in the laboratory of a skilled faculty mentor.
 PREP scholars will learn to devise hypotheses, plan experiments, analyze results, and consider the impact of their research on their scientific discipline.
 Activities in the lab will be supplemented with opportunities designed to prepare PREP scholars for graduate school, such as:

 - Research seminars, retreats, and conferences

-- One academic course per semester
+- One academic course per semester (Optional but not required)

-- Standardized test preparation courses
+- Free standardized test preparation courses (GRE and MCAT)

 - Social activities with other PREP scholars, program staff, undergraduate interns, graduate students, and laboratory associates